AlicJ/Tower-Of-Hanoi-NASM/README.md

 I do not take any responsibilities for any outcome.
 You may read it, understand it, and reproduce it without explicit copying (that said, make your own version!)

+Also, there is a JavaScript version I wrote to help me do the assignment.
+Feel free to read it for entertainment.

 Special thanks to http://www.kernelthread.com/projects/hanoi/html/asm.html for the inspiration of tower of hanoi core recursion function.